Notice of Marriage and Civil Partnership

 - One other form of ID such as driving licence showing your current name

 If you are a British national born on or after 1st January 1983 and don’t have a British passport, you will need evidence of one of your parent’s British nationality at the time of your birth, such as their full birth certificate or British passport.
-If your parents were not married at the time of your birth this evidence must be from your mother
+If your parents were not married at the time of your birth this evidence must be from your mother.
+If your mother was also born after 1st January 1983 then this evidence must come from your grandparent (please call us for further advice on 01494 475092 if necessary).

 If you are a non-British citizen you need to show one of the following: